softcraft-development/swoop-sample/Readme.md

     `gradle test`

+I've also included Postman integration tests as requested.
+Note that the integration tests assume that the server is running at http://localhost:80.
+These tests call the API and check that the results are as expected.
+To run them, import `src/test/resources/Swoop-Sample.postman_collection.json` into Postman and run the collection.

 Automated testing is a very important aspect of software development.
 In a real-world development environment, I would want to have test coverage measured by an automatic tool.
 Generally, a project / ticket should only be considered complete if the percentage of test coverage in the system increases.
 However, this always has to be balanced against the other priorities of a project (specifically time & money).
 Decreasing test coverage is considered technical debt which, in a healthy organization, must be paid down at some point.

 Developer.Aero vs Amdoren Time Zone APIs